ntrupin/ntrupin/README.md

 # Noah Trupin

+I'm in the process of getting my GitHub up-to-date.

-Welcome to my profile - feel free to look around or check out [my website](https://ntrupin.com).
+Feel free to look around or check out [my website](https://ntrupin.com).